svenluijten/artisan-view/README.md

 # Create a resource that extends views and adds sections
 $ php artisan make:view products --resource --extends=layout --sections=foo,bar

+# Use the force flag to force the creation of the view
+$ php artisan make:view index --force
+# This will overwrite a view if it already exists
 ```

 ### Scrap a view